Canon M50 vs Panasonic GX850

 It is notable that the M50 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M50 and the GX850 are recent models that are part of the current product line-up.
-The GX850 replaced the earlier Panasonic GF7, while the M50 does not have a direct predecessor.
+The GX850 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.